 I heart, you heart, we all heart hemp hearts!
-This tiny superfood packs a protein + nutrient punch that leaves us energized for the day while also impacting our health long term.
+This tiny Top Superfoods List packs a protein + nutrient punch that leaves us energized for the day while also impacting our health long term.
 What are hemp hearts you ask?
-I'm here to tell you all about hemp hearts benefits, as well as share a delicious sauce recipe that you'll want to put on everything.
+I’m here to tell you all about hemp hearts benefits, as well as share a delicious sauce recipe that you’ll want to put on everything.

 What are hemp hearts?

 Hemp hearts are raw, hulled hemp seeds.
 They are found in the produce section of most grocery stores, right next to the chia seeds.
-While they're commonly used as a salad or smoothie topper, I let them take center stage in a sauce for my Rawkstar Veggie Bowl originally created for the Fresh Start Spring 21-day cleanse.
-This nut (yes, a nut!) is considered a superfood because it's so nutrient-dense.
+While they’re commonly used as a salad or smoothie topper, I let them take center stage in a sauce for my Rawkstar Veggie Bowl originally created for the our Seasonal Cleanse Seasonal Cleanse.
+This nut (yes, a nut!) is considered a superfood because it’s so nutrient-dense.

 Hemp hearts benefits